shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 let a = {value:"string"}
 console.log(a)

-// We can manipulate the value of const variable at any cost. const a = "string";
+// We cant manipulate the value of const variable at any cost. const a = "string";
 console.log(a)